 I also got to try out the Papa Stor sword dance after convincing one of the dancers to teach a bit!
 It definitely is a different feeling dancing with the flexible swords.

-After a bit more dancing it was time to head down to Beck Hole, a lovely spot at the bottom of town with the smallest pub you can imagine!
+After a bit more dancing it was time to head down to Beck Hole, a hamlet of Goathland with the smallest pub you can imagine!
 Obviously, Snark insisted upon dancing in it, which was entertaining to say the least, as the dancers had to step up onto chairs and other obstacles as they did a moving ring!
 Beck Hole is also a place with fond memories of 2004, as GMMS and Sallyport joined forces to make “The World’s Biggest Sword Lock” I am on the far left with the hair that looks like my hair.

 This time around was lots of fun too, but unfortunately we had to rush back home to Newcastle for a big party at the Cumberland Arms, where the Kingsmen were performing.
 I said my farewells and with that I was heading back to Newcastle!
 Ahm gannin back te the toon agyen!